raspberrypi/documentation/usage/audio/README.md

 omxplayer --no-keys example.mp3 &
 ```

 Adding the `&` at the end of the command runs the job in the background.
 You can then check the status of this background job using the `jobs` command.
-Usually the job will complete when `omxplayer` finishes playing , but you can, if necessary, kill it before it normally terminates by using the `kill` command.
+By default, the job will complete when `omxplayer` finishes playing, but if necessary, you can stop it at any point using the `kill` command.

 ```bash
 $ jobs